ayooshS/freightfox-frontend/README.new-orders.md

 - `NewOrderPage` orchestrates data fetching and renders child UI components
 - `RequestCard` is the core UI unit rendered per order
 - `AppShell wraps` the entire layout with consistent header and bottom navigation
+- `RequestDetailDrawer` now branches into 3 key segments:
+  - `DeliveryDetailsDrawer` → handles geocoding, distance, and map
+  - `DispatchDetailsDrawer` → renders the dispatch plan using a ShadCN table
+  - `CTAButton` → sticky action button for Accept & Continue
+- `MapBox` now clearly connects to:
+  - `GeocodeUtils` → from `lib/geocode.ts` & `extractCityState.ts`
+  - `DistanceCalc` → from `lib/calculateDistance.ts`

 ---